mosajjal/dnsmonster/README.md

 ## Command line options
 ```
 Usage of dnsmonster:
  -AfpacketBuffersizeMb=64: Afpacket Buffersize in MB
   -batchSize=100000: Minimun capacity of the cache array used to send data to clickhouse.
 Set close to the queries per second received to prevent allocations
   -captureStatsDelay=1s: Number of seconds to calculate interface stats
   -clickhouseAddress="localhost:9000": Address of the clickhouse database to save the results
   -clickhouseDebug=false: Debug Clickhouse connection
-  -clickhouseDelay=1: Number of seconds to batch the packets
+  -clickhouseDelay=1000: Number of milliseconds to batch the packets
   -clickhouseDryRun=false: process the packets but don't write them to clickhouse.
 This option will still try to connect to db.
 For testing only
   -config="": path to config file
   -cpuprofile="": write cpu profile to file